Jarpos/jatw-js/README.md

   - `viewer` to view pictures in current folder

 ## Todo
+- [ ] Add alt/id text for all the images
 - [ ] Add a simple text editor
 - [ ] Rework themeing
 - [ ] Add mobile support